nuhmanpk/text2imagebot/README.md

   - [ ] Add Upscaler
   - [x] More user friendly UI
   - [ ] Add showcase channel
   - [ ] Add Multi image generation from same prompt
+  - [ ]  Add negative prompt section

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 Your contributions are highly appreciated!